csjoshi04/webpack-angular-react/README.md

 # webpack-angular1-es6
-Architect complex webpack build with ES6 and angular (can be any other technology)
+Architect complex webpack build with ES6 and angular (can be any other javascript library/framework)